 Off Campus Students

-If your student lives off campus and is working through difficult times that impact their academic or personal well being we still want to be sure to help them connect to the appropriate resource.
+If your student lives off-campus and is working through difficult times that impact their academic or personal well-being we still want to be sure to help them connect to the appropriate resource.
 When you speak with your student, try to ascertain what department is most closely related to their concern.
-If you are unsure of what office or department is most closely related to the issue your student is working through, please connect with the Student Affairs Case Manager, Co-Kema Hines, and she will work with you to help get your student connected.
+If you are unsure of what office or department is most closely related to the issue your student is working through, please connect with the Student Affairs Case Manager, Laura Carper, who will work with you to help get your student connected.